Animated, waving, US Flag

 the "bottom" of the 20 Meter PSK31 "window".

 Signals "enter" the screen at the top and scroll down, resembling a waterfall.
 (Thus, the name!)
 The blue background is the "white noise".
 It takes approximately 20 seconds to scroll from the top to the bottom.
-Signals go from cyan to green to yellow to orange.
+In my DigiPan configuration, signals go from cyan to green to yellow to orange.
 Typically, green & yellow/green are normal.
 Yellow is strong, orange is EXTREMELY strong.
 (The software used here is DigiPan.
 The colors can be customized.
 I chose RED as the absolute clipping limit color.
-Normally, it's bright yellow.)
+The default is bright yellow.
+My custom pallette is shown further above.)

 REFERENCES: